a story of hope

-After the battle with the Titans, Zeus and Hera also come up with an plan to stop the men and women getting too powerful.
+Zeus and Hera also come up with a plan to stop the men and women getting too powerful.
 They persuade the god Hephaestus to make the most beautiful woman in the world.
 She is called Pandora.
-Hera presents Pandora to Epimetheus along with a jar, which she and Zeus have filled with everything that will make life miserable for mankind - sickeness, pain, envy, greed and son on.
+Hera presents Pandora to Epimetheus along with a jar, which she and Zeus have filled with everything that will make life miserable for mankind - Sickeness, Pain, Envy, Greed and more.
 Curiosity gets the better of Pandora and Epimetheus and they open the jar and the miseries are released.
 But also in the jar is Hope.
-And Hope is also released into the world of men and women.
+So Hope too is released into the world of men and women.

-The weary travellers reflect on their own hopes and decide to trust each other
+The weary travellers reflect on their own hopes and decide to trust each other.

-The production is suitable for children aged 5 - 11.
+Pandora is suitable for children aged 5 - 11.

 It serves as a wonderful introduction to a classic Greek Myth but also engages children with wider questions of who we are and how we live our lives.
 And of course it features the fine acting and inventive story-telling expected of a multi story production!